DJDoubleD/Qobuz-Mobile-Unlock/README.md

 I recomment enabling the "desktop site" option for play.qobuz.com on mobile devices for the best results.

 Tested with Tampermonkey on desktop with Brave (should also work in Chrome) and Firefox.
-Tested with Tampermonkey in Kiwi Browser on Android.
+Tested with Tampermonkey in Kiwi Browser and Firefox on Android.

 ## Installing